One of my main goals after having gastric bypass surgery…

 - Blend it with ice or make it with the coldest water you can.

 This is a very popular way to make it slightly less ick tasting.
 I used to add seven ice cubes (no more and no less) an optifast sachet and then enough water to cover this in a small plastic jug and then whizz it with my stick blender.
 With the coffee flavour Optifast I could almost kid myself that I was drinking a frappuchino, almost.

-- Adding decaf coffee to to enhance the flavour.
+- Adding decaf coffee to enhance the flavour.

 - Cocoa powder and Cinnamon.

-Both of these are low calorie ways to give certain flavours a bit of a lift.
+Both of these are low-calorie ways to give certain flavours a bit of a lift.
 I tried cinnamon in the vanilla one myself but it didn’t do enough for me to make it nicer.
-You could also put a little bit of artificial sweetner in as well as the cocoa or cinnamon if it helps too.
+You could also put a little bit of artificial sweetener in as well as the cocoa or cinnamon if it helps too.

 The importance of the Optifast part of the process especially in the lead up and initially after cannot be understated.
 I could tolerate the chocolate one the whole way through but only ever had the vanilla one beforehand.
 I tried a few of the other flavours but my favourite was definitely the coffee flavour.
 I didn’t go nuts with the coffee flavour one though and would only have one of that flavour a day because it does have about as much caffeine in it as a normal cup of coffee.
 I’m working on a post now about caffeine after bypass so keep an eye out for that where I will explain it further.

 Did you struggle with the delightful flavours of Optifast?
-Let me know in the comments below if you had any birlliant ways of making it slightly more palateable I’d love to know if there’s anything you do that I haven’t suggested here.
+Let me know in the comments below if you had any brilliant ways of making it slightly more palatable I’d love to know if there’s anything you do that I haven’t suggested here.